AdobeDocs/campaign-standard.en/help/developing/using/data-model-best-practices.md

 >[!NOTE]
 >
->Adobe Campaign is neither a data warehouse or a reporting tool.
-Therefore, do not try to import all possible customers and their associated information into Adobe Campaign, or import data which will only be used to build reports.
+>Adobe Campaign is not a data warehouse.
+Therefore, do not try to import all possible customers and their associated information into Adobe Campaign.

 To make the decision whether an attribute would be needed or not in Adobe Campaign, determine whether it would fall under one of these categories:
 * Attribute used for **segmentation**
 * Attribute used for **data management processes** (aggregate calculation for example)
 * Attribute used for **personalization**
+* Attribute used for **reporting** (reports can be created based on custom profile data)

 If not falling into any of these, you are most likely not going to need this attribute in Adobe Campaign.

 ### Data types {#data-types}

 To ensure good architecture and performance of your system, follow the best practices below to set up data in Adobe Campaign:
 * The length for a string field should always be defined with the column.
-By default, the maximum length in Adobe Campaign is 255, but Adobe recommends keeping the field shorter if you already know that the size will not exceed a shorter length.
+By default, the maximum length in Adobe Campaign is 255 characters, but Adobe recommends keeping the field shorter if you already know that the size will not exceed a shorter length.
 * It is acceptable to have a field shorter in Adobe Campaign than it is in the source system if you are certain that the size in the source system was overestimated and would not be reached.
 This could mean a shorter string or smaller integer in Adobe Campaign.

 ## Configuring data structure {#configuring-data-structure}

-This section outlines best practices when configuring a resource's data structure.
+This section outlines best practices when [configuring a resource's data structure](../../developing/using/configuring-the-resource-s-data-structure.md).

 ### Identifiers {identifiers}